-A video scan is where we use a camera system which is lowered into the chimney (or pushed up from the bottom).
+A video scan is where we use a camera system which is lowered into the chimney or pushed up from the bottom.
 The camera allows us to inspect the chimney from a range of just a few inches instead of just looking from the top or bottom.
 The camera image is viewed on a TV monitor by the inspector.
 Video inspections may be recommended if the customer or sweep suspect certain problems.
-Video inspections are often recommended after a chimney fire or some other form of damage to a chimney, and are a routine part of a Level II or Level III inspection.
+Video inspections are often recommended after a chimney fire or some other form of damage to a chimney and are a routine part of a level II or level III inspection.

 You should be aware that even the most thorough inspection will not reveal all problems.
-Some areas of a chimney simply are not assessable due to construction of the house.
+Some areas of a chimney simply are not assessable due to the construction of the house.
 Be sure to discuss any specific concerns with your sweep.
 The recommended inspection technique will often be based on your comments and concerns.
 This works similar to a visit to your doctor.
 Your doctor probably doesn’t do an EKG and take a full set of X-rays during every visit.
-However, if you tell the doctor you have chest pains he will perform the tests related to that problem.
+However, if you tell the doctor you have chest pains, they will perform the tests related to that problem.